paulspringett/csv_shaper/README.md

 Full name,Age,Region
 ```

+The mappings are useful for pretty-ing up the names when creating the CSV.
+When creating cells below you should still use the column names, not the mapping names. eg. `:name` not `'Full name'`

 ### Rows & Cells

 CSV Shaper allows you to define rows and cells in a variety of ways.